 The stops on our journey by States were:

 - Illinois – Naperville, Princeton, Galesburg

 - Iowa -Burlington, Mount Pleasant, Ottumwa, Oscealo (Des Moines), Cresta

 - Colorado – Fort Morgan, Denver, Fraser-Winter Park, Granby, Glenwood Springs (Aspen), Grand Junction

 - Utah – Green River, Helper, Provo, Salt Lake City.

 Some of our stops were for at least 10 minutes, time to stretch the legs, mingle with other passengers, take some photos and enjoy the fresh air – although there were a lot of people taking the opportunity for a ‘smoke’ as it is not allowed on the train.

-The landscape on day 1 was mainly miles upon miles of open, agriculture land, wheat, maize etc. It was plains that stretched on as far as the eye could see.
+The landscape on day 1 was mainly miles upon miles of open, agriculture land, wheat, maize etc. There were plains that stretched on as far as the eye could see.
 It was our first realisation of how big a journey we were undertaking and how vast this country is.

 As we watched the miles pass by, I couldn’t help thinking about the early settlers covering huge distances on horse back or on the old stage coaches when they travelled to the new Wild West.